zhuy16/scrna_longformer/README.md

 # scrna_longformer

 ## Data preparation notes

+### Gene scaling and z-scoring

+**Important**: Starting from v0.1.1, the data preparation pipeline includes proper gene scaling:

+1. **During preparation**: Genes are scaled to zero mean and unit variance across cells using `sc.pp.scale(adata, max_value=10)` before PCA and clustering
+2. **For transformer input**: The saved expression matrix `X` is already properly scaled
+3. **Z-scoring config**: The `data.zscore: true` option applies additional z-scoring using pre-scaling gene statistics, which is mainly useful for MLM experiments on original log1p data

+**Recommendation**: Use `configs/default_scaled.yaml` (with `zscore: false`) for classification tasks, since the data is already optimally scaled for the transformer.

+### HVG selection warnings

 When running the fast prepare script (`python scripts/prepare_pbmc3k.py --fast`), you may see a warning like: